Our vision is about restoring hope

 A creative space where people can dabble with art and experiment with creativity.
 Where there is permission to enjoy the process and the play of creativity and not necessarily worry about the end result.
 It would also be a space for experienced artists and writers to use as a retreat and creative space.

-A sacred space where people can pause from daily life and reflect more on their life's purpose, values and future direction.
-A place where there are opportunities to connect with the Divine in prayer, meditation or whatever feeds your spiritual life; to connect in the ordinary moments of the day as well as in the breathtaking beauty of the natural world on our doorstep.
+A spiritual space where people can pause from daily life and reflect more on their life's purpose, values and future direction.
+A place where there are opportunities to connect with the Divine in prayer, meditation or whatever is lifegiving in your spiritual life; to connect in the ordinary moments of the day as well as in the breathtaking beauty of the natural world on our doorstep.

 Hummingbirds are seen round the retreat house and in Grenada there are four varieties of hummingbirds.
 They are a good symbol of retreats because they are able to fly backwards and so symbolise the stepping back from our routine lives.
 They are also a good symbol for being a contemplative in action, a reminder of being centred and still within the busyness of daily life.